-In South African English, some things are different from British English: We often say 'ja' for 'yes', or we call the trainers on our feet 'trakkies' and say 'lekker' when we want to say that something is nice.
+In South African English, some things are different from British English: We often say 'ja' for 'yes', or we call the trainers on our feet 'trakkies' and say 'lekker' when we mean that something is nice.
 When we want to have a party, we say 'Let's jam soon!' and a barbecue is called a 'braai'.